Best bib and tucker

 Tuckers, as the name suggests, were originally tucked in.
 Pinners differed by being pinned rather than tucked.
-Pinner is clearly the precursor of pinafore - originally pin-a-fore, i.e. pinned on the front.
+Pinner is clearly the precursor of pinafore - originally pin-a-fore, that is, pinned on the front.

 Incidentally, the blazons of the title of Holme's book gave the name to another form of dress - the blazer.
 Blazons were the heraldic coats of arms or badges of office worn by the king's messenger.
 Blazer jackets, which became fashionable in the early 20th century as uniforms for supporters of sports teams and as school uniforms, mimicked the heraldic style.